- 19th Feb, 2019

 - Consider utilizing a cleaning and monitoring service.
 There are companies like Sucuri who actually monitor your website and will clean infections out of the website fairly quickly.
 The turn around time does depend on the plan that you are on.
 For a total of $499USD per year, it is pretty good as they will do it within a few hours.
 These types of services will clean out the injections quicker than an individual developer or hosting support specialist will as a rule of thumb.

 - Change your website monitoring process.
-More times than not a smaller business will not frequently monitor their website and its functionality.
+More times than not a smaller business will not frequently monitor its website and its functionality.
 It is assumed that autopilot is the best method until they realise something has gone wrong.
 It is important that you are proactive in monitoring your website, its traffic, and the leads.
 If you keep a closer eye on the website chances are you will be able to secure your site before someone does get a chance to break through a vulnerability on your site.

 A very common misconception that you may get told by your website designer/website developer is that changing your SSL Certificate from a FREE one to a PAID one will help stop the issue going forward.
 It is something that people who don’t have the technical knowledge claim will help protect your WordPress website from injections.
 It is not how SSL Certificates work.
 Yes, you should probably get a paid SSL Certificate as they are issued for longer, they have better browser compatibility and they also have a vendor warranty attached to them.

-If you have found yourself in a situation where your website has been hacked don’t be afraid to ask for the help.
+If you have found yourself in a situation where your website has been hacked don’t be afraid to ask for help.
 The first thing you need to do is get the injection cleaned out of the website.
 Secondly, once the injection is cleaned out, carry out an update of all the plugins, your website theme (if possible) and WordPress core.
 Once these 2 things are done monitor the website for a few days and make sure then injections don’t reoccur.
 In the meantime consider contacting us to find out what else you can do and what should be done to help protect your WordPress website going forward.